fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 - Set the value of the counter to 9001, find the right command from [here](https://redis.io/commands/)
 - Make sure that the new value works by refreshing the page http://localhost:3000/statistics
 - Create a new todo with postman and ensure from redis-cli that the counter has increased accordingly
+- Delete the key from cli and ensure that counter works when new todos are added

 </div>